 Photography courtesy of Millicent Harvey and Reed Hilderbrand Landscape Architecture

-Read more about Gary Hilderbrand and the Clark in the 2015 issue of VIEW, the members-only magazine of the Library of American Landscape History.
+Read more about Gary Hilderbrand and the Clark in the 2015 issue of VIEW.